Banigo1/alx_python/python-almost_a_circle/README.md

-# Python - Almost a circle Project
+# Python - Almost a circle
  ## By: Guillaume, CTO at Holberton School
  ## Weight: 5

- In this project, we I reviewed everything about Python:
+ In this project, I reviewed almost everything about Python:

 Import
 Exceptions